encoredev/encore/docs/develop/client-generation.md

 Go function, with the same parameters and response signature as the server.

-The generated clients are all designed to be single files written in the same way you would write them without using any additional dependencies apart from the standard functionality of the target language with full typesafety.
+The generated clients are all designed to be single files written in the same way you would write them without using any additional dependencies apart from the standard functionality of the target language with full type safety.
 This is to allow anybody to look at the generated client and understand exactly how it works.

 The precise structure of the generated code depends on the language, to make sure it's idiomatic and easy to use,